Kim Jong Un: Human rights violations

 Like his father and grandfather, Kim rules North Korea as a totalitarian state.
 In January 2013, the UN High Commissioner for Human Rights Navi Pillay said that the North Korean human rights situation had not improved since Kim had taken power and called for an investigation.
 A report on the situation of human rights in North Korea in February 2013 by United Nations Special Rapporteur Marzuki Darusman proposed a UN commission of inquiry.
 The report of the commission of inquiry was published in February 2014 and suggested Kim could "possibly" be made accountable for crimes against humanity at the International Criminal Court.

 In July 2016, the United States Department of the Treasury imposed personal sanctions on Kim.
 Although his involvement in human rights abuses was cited as the reason, officials said the sanctions target the country's nuclear and missile programs.
-In June 2017, U.S. President Donald Trump condemned Kim Jong Un's "brutal" regime and described Kim as a "madman" after the death of American student Otto Warmbier who had been imprisoned during a visit to North Korea.
+In June 2017, U.S. President Donald Trump condemned Kim Jong Un's "brutal" government and described Kim as a "madman" after the death of American student Otto Warmbier who had been imprisoned during a visit to North Korea.
 However, in 2019, President Trump said that he believed Kim was not responsible for Warmbier's death.

 Alleged assassination attempts

 In 2012, a gun was discovered beneath a juniper tree in Ryugyeongwon, located near a route that Kim was going to travel.
 It was assumed this was part of an assassination attempt.

-In May 2017, the North Korean government stated that the Central Intelligence Agency (CIA) of the United States and the South Korean National Intelligence Service (NIS) hired a North Korean lumberjack who worked in Russia to assassinate Kim with a "biochemical weapon" that was both radioactive and nano-poisonous, and whose effect would have been delayed by a few months.
+In May 2017, the North Korean government stated that the Central Intelligence Agency (CIA) of the United States and the South Korean NIS hired a North Korean lumberjack who worked in Russia to assassinate Kim with a "biochemical weapon" that was both radioactive and nano-poisonous, and whose effect would have been delayed by a few months.
 North Korea said that it would seek extradition of anyone involved in the assassination attempt.